OpenMatchmaking/pathfinder/README.md

 FLAGS:
-    -s, --secured     Enable the SSL/TLS mode for connections with RabbitMQ -v, --validate    Validate a token that was specified with data -h, --help        Prints help information
+    -s, --secured     Enable the SSL/TLS mode for connections with RabbitMQ -h, --help        Prints help information
     -V, --version     Prints version information